-University of Nevada,
+Univers ity of Nevada,

-Head

--
+Coach

-Check all that apply to this contract and fil
+Check a nis contract and fill in the blanks.

-There are no changes from the appr
+inges from the approved coach contract template. the approved coach contract template has been changed in the following Paragraphs:

-I ne language in the approved coacr n contract template has been changed in the following Paragraphs: (attach detailed
+rrie language in the approved coach contract template has been changed in the following Paragraphs

-explanation and justification for the o
+explanation and j justification for the changes).

-Description of search diversity efforts
+Description of se arch diversity efforts attached.

-Article 3-TERM OF EMPLOYMENT
+Article 3 3-TERM OF EMP

 Par.
-3.1 Term of Employment: through th justification and source of funding analysis for all potential payments).
+3.1 Term of Employment: through

-h justification and source of funding analysis for all potential payments).
+Article (For terms longer 4- POSITION r than 4 years, attach justification and source of funding analysis for all potential payments).

-Article 4-POSITION
+Article Coach Subject to/Not Subject to Reassignment:

+will be subject to reassignment.

+will not be subject to reassignment.

 Par.
-4.2.b Head Coach Subject to

-Coach will be subject to rea
+4.2.c.8 Acad demic Performance.

+Minimum Academic Performance Rate (APR)

+Article : 5-COMPENSATI

 Par.
-4.2.c.8 Academic Performance

-ic Performance Rate (APR)

-Article 5-COMPENSATION or onormanos rais (rairy)
+5.1 Base Sa

+• \$ Base Compensation per Fiscal Year

+mployment Allowance:

+Amount: Par.
+5.4 Hosting

+Amount: •

 Par.
-5.1 Base Salary:

-\$Base Co npensation per Fiscal Year

-Par.
-5.5 Season Tickets and Memb pership:
+5.5 Season Tickets and Membership:

 Season Tickets

-Sports Home Game Tickets
+All Other Varsity Sports Home Game Tickets

 Par.
-5.6.a Media and Public Appea
+5.6.a Media and Public Appearances:

-Minimum appearances (on and off s Radio eason):
+ances (on and off season):

-Television/Interne •
+Radio

+Television/Internet

-Public/Donor Ever
+• Public/Donor Events

-\$Per Fiscal Year Pa
+Per Fiscal Year Payment Date of Payment

+Date of Fayment onal Compensation-Revenue Enhancement Payment:

+Threshold Program Ticket Revenue Per Season

+\$ Maximum Revenue Enhancement Payment

-Date of Payment
+, Date of Revenue Enhancement Payment

 Par.
-5.6.c Additional Compensation n-Revenue Enhancement Payment:

-\$Threshold Progran n Ticket Revenue Per Season

-\$Maximum Revenu

-Date of Revenue I

-Par.
-5.6.d Additional Compensation

-Par 5.7 Supplemental Compansat f employed on(date). :ion-Athletic Performance Payment:

-Conference Performance: ion-Adment renormance rayment.
+5.6.d Additi ional Compensation-Retention Bonus

+Retention Bonus if employed on(date).

+mental Compensation-Athletic Performance Payment:

+ormance:

-he Conference Regular Season Championship
+\$ Winning or Tying the Conference Regular Season Championship

-\$Tournament Chan

-Award or Co-Coach of the Year Award
+\$ \$ Tournament Championship Coach of the Year Award or Co-Coach of the Year Award

-NCAA Tournament:
+Ψ NCAA Tourname

-\$Advancing in Each
+\$ Advancing in Each Round

-\$Playing in the Fina
+\$ Playing in the Final Four

-\$Winning the NCAA A Championship
+\$ Winning the NCAA Championship

-NIT Post Season Tournament: \$ Advancing in Each a Paund
+NIT Post Season

+\$ Advancing in Each Round

-\$Advancing in Each \$ Playing in the Fina
+\$ Playing in the Final Four

-\$Winning the NIT C
+\$ Winning the NIT Championship

-hletic Performance Payment
+\$ Total Maximum Athletic Performance Payment

-Early Termination
+\$ Early Termination Cutoff Date: Other Post-season Tournaments

-\$Other Post-seasor n Tournaments

-onetary terms (e.g., host account, relocation expenses, etc.)
+ion of any other monetary terms:

-Source of funds for all compensation I:
+for all compensation:

-Article 6-TERMINATION 20 mm 1 1 mm 20 mm

-Par.
-6.1.a.1 Termination for Conve
+Article (6-TERMINATION

+nination for Convenience by Institution

-Salary Paid to Employee if Terminated by this Date Paid by Employee if Terminates for Convenience:
+Remaining Base Salary Paid to Employee if Terminated by this Date

+lidated Damages Paid by Employee if Terminates for Convenience:
-\$Paid to Employer if Employee Terminates on or before 2 nd Anniversary of Effective Date.

-\$ if Employee Terminates of or before 2.
-Affiliversary of Effective Date.
+\$ Paid to Employer if Employee Terminates on or before 2 nd Anniversary of Effective DatePaid to Employer if Employee Terminates after 2 nd and on or before 3d Anniversary of

+\$

 Effective Date.

-if Employee Terminates after 3d Anniversary of Effective Date.

-The Coach Contract Checklist is not part of the Employment Agreement.
-In the event of any discrepancy between this Coach Contract Checklist and the Employment Agreement, the Employment Agreement controls.
-Checklist only highlights monetary clauses in contact; all other clauses are standard unless otherwise indicated.
+\$ Paid to Employer if Employee Terminates after 3d Anniversary of Effective Date. • byment Agreement - Checklist is not part of the Employment Agreement.
+In the event of any his Coach Contract Checklist and the Employment Agreement, the Employment Agreement y highlights monetary clauses in contact; all other clauses are standard unless otherwise indicated.